swaroop-raj/ComputerVision-Advanced-Car-Lane-Detection/README.md

  1. How to use more deep learning techniques to predict the lanes better.
  2. How to tackle the harder challenge video
+ 3. How to make the vide convrsion to identify lanes more faster in realtime situations where it will be using live video from the cameras.